 Deulofeu has trodden a bizarre career path to date.
 After initially impressing on loan at Everton from Barcelona, he was then sent to Sevilla, but he underwhelmed and was named in Marca’s ‘Worst Team of the Season’.

 Ten La Liga appearances followed in the first half of the season before he was loaned out yet again, this time back to England with Watford.
-And now we are left with no idea whether he’s any good or not.
+Now at Udinese, we are left with no idea whether he’s any good or not.

 Suarez made just two first-team appearances for Manchester City before joining Barcelona and spending a season with their B team.